 It… was pretty bad.
 Part of it is my own fault; this book is actually the tenth in the Griffin Powell series by Barton, although it was the first of Barton’s many books that I’ve read.
 Yes, you read that right: I read the tenth book in a series as my jumping-off point with an author.
 In my defense, I had no idea!
 What happened?!
 I’m so glad you asked…

 I was on vacation and out of things to read when I discovered the hotel had a small collection of books to borrow.
-Based on the quality and condition of most of these books is that they are cast-offs or rejects from past travelers, but beggars can’t be choosers so I blithely selected some reading material and went back to sitting by the pool.
+Based on the quality and condition of most of these books my best guess is that they are cast-offs or rejects from past travelers, but beggars can’t be choosers so I blithely selected some reading material and went back to sitting by the pool.

 Silent Killer seemed like it was going to be a quick read, and if I didn’t finish it before I had to return it the the desk I wouldn’t be too disappointed.
 Nowhere on the book was there any indication that it was a sequel or otherwise related to a series.
 It didn’t say so on the cover or the spine: